eclipse-edc/Technology-Aws/extensions/control-plane/provision/provision-aws-s3-copy/README.md

 >- `edc:transfer-process-id`: `<transfer-process-id>`

 The data plane can then use the credentials of the assumed role to perform a copy operation between source and destination bucket.
-After a transfer has completed (or terminated), the following deprovision steps will be
+After a transfer has been completed (or terminated), the following deprovision steps will be
 performed:
 1. Get the destination bucket policy
 2. Remove the previously added statement from the bucket policy (or delete the bucket policy if no statements are left)